Authored by the expert who managed and guided the team behind the Mauritania Property Pack

 Do banks lend to foreigners in Mauritania in 2026?

-As of early 2026, mortgage financing for foreign buyers in Mauritania is available but selective, with most foreigners choosing to buy with cash or arranging financing outside the country because local bank lending criteria can be restrictive.
+As of early 2026, mortgage financing for foreign buyers in Mauritania is technically available but very limited in practice, so most foreigners end up buying with cash or arranging financing from banks in their home country.

 You can also read our latest update about mortgage and interest rates in Mauritania.